 The Department of Social Work offers a two-year MSW program and an MSW flex program.
 The two-year MSW program is administered by the Department of Social Work and delivered on Fullerton’s main campus.
 Courses in the two-year program are scheduled on weekdays.
 The MSW flex program is administered through Extension and International Programs, formerly University Extended Education, and is delivered at CSUF's main campus.
 Courses in the MSW flex program are scheduled on weekday evenings.
 The MSW flex program is subject to all the fee and registration requirements of Extension and International Programs.

-Below, you will find links to both the University and Department of Social Work applications.
-Both applications are required for admission to the MSW program.
+Both the Uuniversity (Cal State Apply) and Department of Social Work applications are required for admission to the MSW program.

 NOTICE TO STUDENTS re: PROFESSIONAL LICENSURE AND CERTIFICATION

 California State University programs for professions that require licensure or certification are intended to prepare the student to meet California licensure and certification requirements.
 Admission into programs for professions that require licensure and certification does not guarantee that students will obtain a license or certificate.
 Licensure and certification requirements are set by agencies that are not controlled by or affiliated with the California State University and licensure and certification requirements can change at any time.

 The California State University has not determined whether its programs meet other states’ educational or professional requirements for licensure and certification.
 Students enrolled in a California State University program who are planning to pursue licensure or certification in other states are responsible for determining whether they will meet their state’s requirements for licensure or certification.
 This disclosure is made pursuant to 34 CFR §668.43(a)(5)(v)(C).